kalai456/Plant-Layout-and-Factory-Layout-Design_DELMIA/README.md

 3. To prepare a suitable process sequence for batch production.
 4. To identify the machines, equipment, storage areas, and inspection facilities required.
 5. To estimate the approximate manufacturing cycle time.
-6. To design the plant layout using DELMIA Plant Layout Design.
+6. To simulate the plant layout using DELMIA Plant Layout Design.
-7. To provide smooth material flow between different manufacturing stations.
+7. To study the material flow between different manufacturing stations.
-8. To minimize unnecessary material movement and handling.
+8. To analyze unnecessary material movement and handling.
-9. To incorporate safety fencing and operator working areas.
+9. To incorporate safety fencing and operator working areas in the virtual plant.
-10. To provide suitable raw-material and finished-product storage areas.
+10. To visualize the complete manufacturing plant in a 3D simulation environment.

 3. INTRODUCTION